MarcosCobena/marcoscobena.github.io/items/git.md

 **IMPORTANT:** if you're new into this please, read [this article](https://opensource.com/article/19/2/emoji-log-git-commit-messages) first: it reinforces the *why* behind.

-The resulting message is copied automatically into the clipboard 😊

 <select id="commit-action" style="width: 170px;">
   <option value="❓">Choose action...</option>
   <option value="🎉">Initial</option>